Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Related Work

 \subsection{Adversarial Robustness Distillation}

-To defend against the adversarial attack, the defense distillation \cite{papernot2016distillation} is proposed to use the knowledge distillation to defend against adversarial attack.
+To defend against the adversarial attack, defense distillation \cite{papernot2016distillation} is proposed to apply the traditional knowledge distillation.
 However, this method is considered as ``Obfuscated Gradients'' \cite{athalye2018obfuscated} and can be broken by CW attack \cite{carlini2017towards}.
-Then a series of methods \cite{zi2021revisiting,goldblum2020adversarially,zhu2021reliable} apply knowledge distillation to further enhance the robustness based on adversarial training \cite{madry2017towards}.
-ARD \cite{goldblum2020adversarially} proposes that using a strong robust model as the teacher model in adversarial training can achieve pretty robustness.
+Then a series of methods \cite{zi2021revisiting,goldblum2020adversarially,zhu2021reliable} apply knowledge distillation to further enhance the robustness based on Adversarial Training \cite{madry2017towards}.
+ARD \cite{goldblum2020adversarially} first proposes that using a strong robust model as the teacher model in the framework of Adversarial Training can achieve pretty robustness.
 IAD \cite{zhu2021reliable} performs adversarial knowledge distillation by compositing with unreliable teacher guidance and student introspection.
-RSLAD \cite{zi2021revisiting} uses the soft labels generated by the robust teacher model to produce adversarial examples, and further utilizes the robust labels to guide the training process of both clean examples and adversarial examples, which can effectively improve the robustness of the student.
+RSLAD \cite{zi2021revisiting} uses the soft labels generated by the robust teacher model to produce adversarial examples, and further utilizes the robust labels to guide the training process of both clean and adversarial examples, which can effectively improve the robustness of the student. {Fair-ARD \cite{Yue2023Revisiting} is proposed to explore the fairness issues in ARD and enhance robust fairness by re-weighting different classes.
+Inspired by this paper, ABSLD \cite{zhao2023improving} tries to obtain a model with robust fairness by reducing the student's class-wise error risk gap and adjusting the class-wise smoothness degree of teacher labels via re-temperating different classes. }

-The above methods focus on improving the robustness but ignore the performance of identifying clean examples.
-In our method, we consider both accuracy and robustness through clean and robust teachers, which comprehensively improves the performance of the student model.
+{The above methods focus on improving the robustness or fairness of ARD.
+In our method, we consider both accuracy and robustness through clean and robust teachers to further mitigate the trade-off, which exists an obvious difference compared with other methods.}